8none1/zengge_lednetwf/scratchnotes.md

 # Friday 4 November 2022

 I have spent the last week reverse engineering what I think is the protocol from the disassembled Android app.
 I went through the smali byte code line by line and ported it to Python.
-It's included in this repo, but its nowhere need functional.
+It's included in this repo, but its nowhere near functional.
 Or tested.

 Do you know why it's not tested?
 Well stay tuned...